redpanda-data/terraform-provider-redpanda/README.md

 2. Use `make unit` for quick, local testing that doesn't require Redpanda credentials.
 3. Use `apply` and `teardown` for more complex manual testing during development
 4. Run the integration tests by tagging your PR with `ci-ready` to ensure all tests pass before merging.

-## Contributing

-When contributing to this project, please ensure you've run `make ready` and all tests pass before submitting a pull request.
-If you've added new functionality, consider adding appropriate unit and integration tests.

-For more detailed information on contributing, please see our [CONTRIBUTING.md](../CONTRIBUTING.md) file.

 ## Releasing a Version